luckybroman5/xpiles/README.md

 ###### This build tool will package all dependencies into 1 single file, minimize it, then uglify it, so you don't waste a precious byte when storage is a premium!

+An additional benefit, is a **Hot Reloading** dev server!
+You can make changes to source code, and have it automagically uploaded and ran on the remote machine!

 ### Usage

+##### Basic

 ```
 npm install -g xpiles